UPDATE: Governor Murphy has announced that all New Jersey residents aged 16 and older will be eligible for a COVID-19 vaccine beginning April 19.

 The University will offer the vaccine provided by the New Jersey Department of Health.
 We do not know at this time which of the approved vaccines will be provided.
 For more information about specific COVID-19 vaccines, visit the Centers for Disease Control website.

-Actively enrolled undergraduate and graduate students; faculty, faculty on leave, emeritus faculty and visiting research scholars; full-time, part-time, regular- and term-appointed staff and casual-hourly employees; retirees; and volunteer docents and coaches are eligible to be vaccinated at no charge at the campus clinics.
+If a "closed" clinic is allowed, the following members of the University community meeting the state requirements would be eligible for vaccination at no charge: Actively enrolled undergraduate and graduate students; faculty, faculty on leave, emeritus faculty and visiting research scholars; full-time, part-time, regular- and term-appointed staff and casual-hourly employees; retirees; and volunteer docents and coaches.

-Also eligible for free vaccination at campus clinics are immediate members of the households of graduate students; faculty, faculty on leave, emeritus faculty and visiting research scholars; full-time, part-time, regular- and term-appointed staff and casual-hourly employees; retirees; and volunteer docents and coaches.
+Also eligible for free vaccination at closed campus clinics as authorized by the state would be immediate members of the households of graduate students; faculty, visiting research scholars, faculty on leave, emeritus and retired faculty and their widows or widowers; full-time, part-time, regular- and term-appointed staff and casual-hourly employees; retirees, their widows and widowers; and volunteer docents and coaches.
 Immediate household members are individuals who share a common residence with the student, faculty, staff member, etc.

 Following University protocols for administration of flu shots, staff and members of their households at the Princeton Plasma Physics Laboratory (PPPL) and the Geophysical Fluid Dynamics Laboratory (GFDL) are eligible, as are staff and household members of these affiliated groups: Labyrinth Books, McCarter Theatre Center, Princeton University Press, Princeton University Store, ROTC, U League and U-NOW day care center.